YoushaaMurhij/FMFNet/README.md

 cd path/to/FMFNet # specify the correct path here cd FMFNet
 ```
+Please refer to [INSTALL](/INSTALL.md) to run the docker container for FMFNet.

 ## Download [nuScenes dataset](https://www.nuscenes.org) and organize it as follows: